-FTM works by splitting the portfolio between different investments.
-Firstly, it has anywhere from 85% - 90% of the portfolio in discounted medical accounts receivables, which are secured by an average of $3 worth of receivables against every $1 invested.
-To reduce the risk even further the receivables are held by a range of insurance companies generally limiting maximum exposure to any one company to 10%, thereby lessening the risk of default or adverse effects on the portfolio.
+FTM works by splitting the portfolio between a diverse range discounted medical accounts receivables.
+The fund has anywhere from 90 - 95% of the portfolio in discounted medical accounts receivables which are secured by an average of $3 worth of receivables against every $1 invested.
+To reduce the risk even further the receivables are held by a range of insurance companies generally limiting the maximum exposure of any one company to 10% thereby lessening the risk of default or adverse effects on the portfolio.

 Then there is a cash component which can fluctuate between 5 and 10% of the portfolio.
-Together this makes up around 90% - 95% of the portfolio and has absolutely no exposure to market forces.
-The remainder of the portfolio is invested in a propriety algorithmic currency trading system.
+Together this makes up the entire portfolio and has absolutely no exposure to market forces.

 It should also be noted that the payer is an insurance company, not a patient or hospital.
 Furthermore, the underlying investment strategy utilized by FTM has been in use since 1997 and due to stringent underwriting criteria, the worst outcome to date was the return of the money used to fund the receivables.

 Since FTM's launch in March 2010 we have notched up an average annualized return net of fees of 8.88%.

 To stay up to date with FTM Class A weekly and monthly performance please send a blank email to firstname.lastname@example.org

 How to participate?

 To access the prospectus, application forms and shareholders area you need to complete a short online registration form that can be found at Alternative Investment Specialists.Once your registration has been accepted you will be issued a username and password and from there you are able to access the shareholders area.If you have any questions you can reach us via the contact form, by phone or via direct email email@example.com